Work

 My practice, Movement as Method, uses sustained movement as a framework for drawing and painting.
 Running functions as a form of field research, generating the observations, rhythms and spatial relationships that underpin the work.

 Rather than depicting landscape, I am interested in how moving through it produces structure.
-Repetition, duration, resistance and directional change are translated through drawing and painting, gradually distilled into abstract forms through reduction and material restraint.
+Repetition, duration and reduction are translated through drawing and painting, gradually distilled into forms that register pressure, memory and spatial experience.

 The work is concerned less with describing place than with understanding how place is experienced over time.